 Jill Starley-Grainger is commissioning editor for the Sunday Times Travel Magazine.
-Each month she'll be musing for us on some of the finer things in life when it comes to travel.
-This month, she's sharing the best location vacations.
+Sharing some of the finer things in life when it comes to travel; here shares the best location vacations.

 Ever been inspired by a film to book a trip?
 Hitchcock’s Vertigo had me trailing in the footsteps of James Stewart and Kim Novak in San Francisco; Roman Holiday saw me Vespa-ing around the Colosseum and Vatican (a feat much scarier than Audrey Hepburn and Gregory Peck made it look on the silver screen); and Memoirs of a Geisha had me booking tickets to Kyoto in Japan.